howdyai/botkit-starter-web/readme.md

 * [How to build Botkit Skill Modules](docs/how_to_build_skills.md)
 * [Full Botkit Documentation](https://github.com/howdyai/botkit/blob/master/docs/readme.md#developing-with-botkit)

-How to configure, deploy and host your bot
-  * How to specify user profile info to chat
-  * How to set up DB for message history etc

 ## Chat Server and API

 Botkit Anywhere's built-in chat server can handle thousands of simultaneous one-on-one conversations with your users.